-So in any larger docker installation, be it Kubernetes or OpenShift, you will encounter pods that crash regularly and enter the “CrashLoopBackOff” status.
+So in any larger container orchestrator installation, be it Kubernetes or OpenShift, you will encounter pods that crash regularly and enter the “CrashLoopBackOff” status.

 $ oc get pod --all-namespaces NAMESPACE NAME READY STATUS RESTARTS AGE [..] my-project-1 helloworld-11-9w3ud 1/1 Running 0 7h my-project-2 myapp-simon-43-7macd 0/1 CrashLoopBackOff 3774 9h